 Courgette has a delicate flavour, so you don’t want anything to overpower it.
 I’ve added lemon, basil and a little garlic to this pasta sauce as it’s a favourite flavour combination.

 However, only adding a little of the other flavours so as not to overpower the courgette.
-You want courgette pasta to taste light, a bowl of Summer, with not one flavour dominating the others in the dish.
+Courgette pasta recipes should taste light, Summer in a bowl, with not one flavour dominating the others in the dish.

 For example, too much lemon juice will take over.
 Therefore only add the juice of half a lemon to start with.

 Then if you feel like you want to add more then do so.
-When it comes to cooking there is some I always bear in mind – you can always add, never take away!
+When it comes to cooking there is a rule that I always bear in mind – you can always add, never take away!

 Courgette also gets bad press for being sloppy, not so in this dish.
 If you grate the courgette and cook it quickly it softens, but retains lots of its lovely flavour.